MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L01_Implement_and_manage_AVD_profiles_ADDS.md

    |Password|**Pa55w.rd1234**|

 1. Within the Remote Desktop session to **az140-21-p1-0**, start Microsoft Edge, browse to [FSLogix download page](https://aka.ms/fslogix_download), download FSLogix compressed installation binaries, extract them into the **C:\\Allfiles\\Labs\\04** folder (create the folder if needed), navigate to the **x64\\Release** subfolder, double-click the **FSLogixAppsSetup.exe** file to launch the **Microsoft FSLogix Apps Setup** wizard, and step through the installation of Microsoft FSLogix Apps with the default settings.

+   > **Note**: Installation of FXLogic might not be necessary, depending on whether the image already includes it.

-1. Within the Remote Desktop session to **az140-21-p1-0**, start **Windows PowerShell ISE** as administrator and, from the **Administrator: Windows PowerShell ISE** script pane, run the following to install the latest version of the PowerShellGet module (select **Yes** when prompted for confirmation):
+3. Within the Remote Desktop session to **az140-21-p1-0**, start **Windows PowerShell ISE** as administrator and, from the **Administrator: Windows PowerShell ISE** script pane, run the following to install the latest version of the PowerShellGet module (select **Yes** when prompted for confirmation):

    ```powershell
    [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12